Joint Entrance Examination – Main: 2011 incident

-In 2011, CBSE postponed the exam by a few hours after the questions were leaked in Lucknow, Uttar Pradesh the night before.
+In 2011, CBSE postponed the exam by a few hours after the questions were leaked in Lucknow, Utter pradesh the night before.
 CBSE sent alternative questions to exam centres.
-CBSE announced the postponement of the exam 30 minutes before the scheduled start of the examination.
+CBSE announced the postponement of the exam 60 minutes before the scheduled start of the examination.

 JEE (Main) 2020 Assam topper scam

-In 2020, Neel Nakshatra Das, a candidate for JEE-Main, used a substitute to give the exam.
+In 2020, Neel Nakshatra Das, a candidate for JEE–Main, used a substitute to give the exam.
 He subsequently scored 99.8 percentile in the exam and topped in his state, Assam.
 Seven people were arrested, including Bhargav Deka, the owner of a city-based coaching institute, Global Edu Light, Tata Consultancy Services employees, the candidate (Neel Nakshatra Das), Neel's father, Jyotirmoy Das, and an invigilator.

 JEE (Main) 2022 technical glitches

-National Testing Agency (NTA) was widely criticized for the improper conduction of the JEE-Main 2022 examination.
+National Testing Agency (NTA) was widely criticized for the improper conduction of the JEE–Main 2022 examination.
 Many students faced technical glitches during the examination, which resulted in lower scores.
 Glitches in answer key and response sheet of the exam were also a serious problem for the students.
 The agency did not consider re-conduction of the examination.